carlu-m/devoxx_france_2019/README.md

 - Unlike Erlang, can reuse variable names, but they will use a new memory address

+- Only recursive, beware of the `for` keyword (which is a "comprehension")

 ### Tooling

 - Package manager of the Erlang world: Hex